mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 [^3]: See Musk 1 and Andreesen 1.

-[^imminence]: "We are past the event horizon; the takeoff has started.
-Humanity is close to building digital superintelligence."
-(Altman 2026a) "In some ways this will be a new era for humanity, but in others it's just a continuation of historical trends."
-(Zuckerberg )
+[^new-age]: " In some sense, AGI is just another tool in this ever-taller scaffolding of human progress we are building together.
+In another sense, it is the beginning of something for which it’s hard not to say 'this time it’s different'…" (Altman 2025a). "\[The] most transformative technology since the Internet is here."
+(Jassy 2025) "In some ways this will be a new era for humanity, but in others it's just a continuation of historical trends."
+(Zuckerberg 2025)

 [^acceleration]: "The rate of new wonders being achieved will be immense.
 It’s hard to even imagine today what we will have discovered by 2035; maybe we will go from solving high-energy physics one year to beginning space colonization the next year; or from a major materials science breakthrough one year to true high-bandwidth brain-computer interfaces the next year."
-(Altman 2025)
+(Altman 2025) "We are past the event horizon; the takeoff has started.
+Humanity is close to building digital superintelligence."
+(Altman 2026a) "I call AI and robotics the supersonic tsunami…" (Musk )

 [^time-100-ai]: https://time.com/collections/time100-ai-2025/
 [^openai-empowerment]: https://openai.com/index/ai-as-the-greatest-source-of-empowerment-for-all/